The Enchanted Pig: Synopsis

 He reveals that he is a prince, who had killed a dragon, and the dragon's mother, a witch, had turned him to that shape and then advised her to tie the string to keep him in it.
 They set out to his father's kingdom, and then return to her father's kingdom.

 Translations

 The tale was also translated and published in the compilation The Foundling Prince & Other Tales (1917).
 The tale was also translated as The Enchanted Hog by Robert Nisbet Bain and published as a part of a supplement in his translation of Ignáz Kunós's book of Turkish fairy tales.
 The tale was also translated as The Enchanted Prince by Jacob Bernard Segall.

-Romanian historian Nicolae Iorga translated the tale into French as Le prince à tête de cochon ("The Prince with the Pig Head"), although in his version, the heroine passes by the houses of Sainte Lundi (Holy Monday), Sainte Vendredi (Holy Friday), Saint Soleil (Holy Sun) and Saint Vent (Holy Wind) on her way to her husband.

 Analysis

 Tale type

 The first part of the tale corresponds to Aarne-Thompson-Uther Index as ATU 441, "In an Enchanted Skin".
 Others of this type include The Pig King.
 This tale type is characterized by a childless couple (royal or peasant) wishing for a child, "even if it was a hedgehog" (or pig, or boar).

 The second part of the tale follows Aarne-Thompson tale type 425A, "The Search for the Lost Husband": the maiden breaks a taboo or burns the husband's animal skin and, to atone, she must wear down a numbered pair of metal shoes.
 On her way to her husband, she asks for the help of the Sun, the Moon and the Wind.
 According to Hans-Jörg Uther, the main feature of tale type ATU 425A is "bribing the false bride for three nights with the husband".
 Others of this type include The Black Bull of Norroway, The Brown Bear of Norway, The Daughter of the Skies, East of the Sun and West of the Moon, The Tale of the Hoodie, Master Semolina, The Sprig of Rosemary, The Enchanted Snake, and White-Bear-King-Valemon.
 In Balkanic variants of the tale type, the husband curses his wife not to give birth to their child until she has sought him out.